rOpenGov/pxweb/TROUBLESHOOTING.md

 This problem exist in pxweb version 0.8+.

 ### Description
-Currently, the `pxweb` package is not thread-safe, and hence it is not safe to runt multiple `pxweb_get` functions in parallel or in different R sessions from the same computer/IP adress.
+Currently, the `pxweb` package is not thread-safe, and hence it is not safe to runt multiple `pxweb_get` functions in parallel or in different R sessions from the same computer/IP address.

 ### Workaround
-Don't run pxweb in paralell.
+Don't run pxweb in parallel.

 ## Error: Too large query